-Get inspired by these seasonal bouts hand picked by event planner and designer David Stark.
+Looking for a unique winter wedding boutonnière?
+Get inspired by these seasonal bouts chosen by event planner and designer David Stark.

-The ideal boutonniere fits in with the rest of the wedding's floral scheme, while providing a finishing touch to the groomsmen.
-And if you think winter weddings get short-changed when it comes to boutonniere options, David Stark's team is about to prove you wrong!
+When choosing a wedding boutonnière, you should look for an arrangement that fits in with the rest of the wedding's floral scheme, but that also provides a unique finishing touch to the groom's and groomsmen's attire.
+And if you think winter weddings get short-changed when it comes to boutonnière options, David Stark's team is about to prove you wrong!
 Because the reality is, there are so many beautiful and unique options featuring fresh, in-season flowers and plants.
 The results are the perfect blend of lushness and sophistication, while still being masculine.

 The heleborus blossom is cut from one of the earliest spring blooming plants … so early that it actually blooms in winter.
 We've paired it with two other winter darlings, the velvety, silver-tipped pussy willow and the waxy-leafed malosma laurina.